Economy of Myanmar: Industries

 The lack of an educated workforce skilled in modern technology contributes to the country's economic problems.

-Lately, the Myanmar lacks adequate infrastructure.
-Goods travel primarily across Thai and China borders and through the main port in Yangon.
+Lately, Myanmar lacks adequate infrastructure.
+Goods travel primarily across the Thai and Chinese borders and through the main port in Yangon.

 Railroads are old and dilapidated, with few repairs since their construction under British rule in the late nineteenth century.
-Presently China and Japan are providing aid to upgrade rail transport.
+Presently, China and Japan are providing aid to upgrade rail transport.
 Highways are normally paved, except in remote border regions.
 Energy shortages are common throughout the country including in Yangon.
-About 30 percent of the country's population does not have access to electricity, with 70 per cent of people living in rural areas.
+About 30 percent of the country's population does not have access to electricity, with 70 percent of people living in rural areas.
 The civilian government has indicated that electricity will be imported from Laos to fulfil demand.

 Other industries include agricultural goods, textiles, wood products, construction materials, gems, metals, oil and natural gas.

 The private sector dominates agriculture, light industry, and transport activities, while the government controls energy, heavy industry, and military industries.